SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

   - If multiple persons pop up that appear to be the same (for example `A. Dal Molin` and `Ana Dal Molin`), you can use the `Uniquify People task` to resolve and merge them (see Scenario: Resolving redundant person name strings, and matching author names with and without diacritical marks).
   - If an author name is not found, you can enter it and add it by clicking the green `Add New` button.
 This will add the author to the names table.

 - In most cases, for new taxa, you can skip over the `Status` and `Relationship` fields.
-However, if the taxon is a fossil, you should check `Fossil` in the `Status` field.  he name will now appear with a little cross symbol to the left.
+However, if the taxon is a fossil, you should check `Fossil` in the `Status` field.
+The name will now appear with a little cross symbol to the left.
 There are special rules in ICZN and TW for fossil taxa.

 The `Type` form is next, which opens up a new form to capture details on the type.
 We prefer to complete the rest of the `New Taxon Name` form first, and then do the `Type`.